pirate/security-growler/README.md

 It's very useful if you're paranoid about people trying to hack into your computer.
 Or... if you simply like having information about people using your computer's resources.

+It's extremely lightweight, the app is 3MB including the icon, with <0.01% CPU and <15MB of RAM used when running.
-It's easily extensible in Python, you can add modules that watch ports for connetions or parse logfiles.
+It's easily extensible in Python, you can add parsers that detect new TCP connetions or poll logfiles.
 You can even forward alerts as push notifications to your iOS devices using [Prowl](http://prowlapp.com/).